isomerpages/moh-hib/_overview/Protecting Health Information.md

 description: ""
 ---
 <h2>Cybersecurity and data security standards</h2>
-<p>HIA sets out the cybersecurity and data security standards that will be
+<p>The HIA sets out the cybersecurity and data security standards that will
-imposed on healthcare providers if they contribute to or access NEHR or share data under the HIA.</p>
+be imposed on healthcare providers if they contribute to or access NEHR or share data under the HIA.</p>
 <p>This&nbsp;<strong>ensures the safe and secure handling of health information</strong>.
 HIMS providers that support healthcare providers to access or contribute data to NEHR will also need to meet cybersecurity and data security standards.</p>